 It really is too much

 to expect identical specimens to come from distinct fossil bearing strata.
 So variation within Dinocephalosaurus is a possibility.
-But so is convergence from the lineage of Litorosuchus.

 The paleo-community needs to include more specimen-based taxa in their cladograms or the Liu et al. problem (not restricted to them!) is going to continue ad infinitum.
 I know that’s a lot of work.
 But it can be done (I’ve done it!) and it needs to be done.
 Just start with a large gamut analysis and keep adding taxa to it.
 That will make the current phylogenetic problems go away.